-The Authority must adequately document costs to assure compliance with statutory policy requirements and be able to prepare reports that measure performance (e.g., the SF-425 and the Annual Performance Report (APR)).APR).
+The Authority must adequately document costs to assure compliance with statutory policy requirements and be able to prepare reports that measure performance (e.g., the SF-425 and APR).

 The NAHASDA program specifically excludes certain costs, and therefore, no costs associated with these activities shall be charged to the program.
 These exceptions are listed at 24 CFR 1000.26(a).